How does the UK Autumn Budget 2024 affect British expats living abroad?

 This means many UK nationals living abroad with no other connection to the UK other than their pensions are now at risk of being subject to UK estate taxes and will need to think about planning for this accordingly.

 There have also been some headlines around changes to qualifying recognised overseas pension schemes (QROPs).
 In the past, many people have relied on treaty planning with regards to taxing rights for pensions, because estate tax hasn’t been an issue.
-It may now be the case that QROPs become more popular to take pensions out of the UK, subject to carefully managed risk around overseas transfer charges.
+As its anticipated QROPS will be within the IHT net from April 2027 we expect that they may be used even less.

 Request assistance from our trusted partners